-The diabetes care provider will give you a blood testing meter and show you how to use it if you do not already have one.
+The diabetes educator will give you a blood testing meter and show you how to use it if you do not already have one.

-The diabetes care provider will tell you when to test your blood sugar.
+The diabetes educator will tell you when to test your blood sugar.

 Up to 3 Weeks After Surgery